-Kratom tea has recently become popular for its instant energizing effects.
+Kratom tea is a traditional medicine that has recently become popular for its instant energizing effects.
 The benefits of kratom tea are gaining the attention of many, and its stimulating properties are being researched.
 The tea is made from kratom leaves and contains alkaloids.
 These compounds are believed to have analgesic, calming, and anti-depressant effects.
-Read this article to know more about the health benefits of kratom tea, dosage, and possible side effects.
-Scroll down.
+If you’re curious to learn more about what kratom tea is good for and how it can potentially benefit your health, including dosage guidelines and possible side effects, be sure to read this article.
+Keep scrolling to find out all you need to know about kratom tea.

 What Is Kratom Tea?